-During our fall 2019 monitoring event, we noted that there is a significant void underneath a portion of drainage ditch at the north end of Lone Tree Lane (Site Condition H, Appendix A, Figure 1).
-During this monitoring event, we were not able to observe the condition of the void due to vegetation, but the drainage ditch did not appear to show significant distress.
+During our fall 2019 monitoring event, we noted that there is a significant void underneath a portion of drainage ditch at the northern end of Lone Tree Lane (Site Condition H, Appendix A, Figure 1).
+During this monitoring event, we were able to observe the condition of the void to be unchanged, and the drainage ditch did not appear to show significant distress.
 The GHAD will have the maintenance contractor backfill the void to prevent the void from continued enlargement.
 This area will continue to be monitored in future monitoring events.